andyburdick72/instabrick/README.md

 ## Scripts

 - Generate a pick list for any LEGO set, based on the parts in your Instabrick inventory
+- (WIP) Download a part list for any LEGO set from the Instabrick website
 - (Future) Tear down built LEGO sets into your main Instabrick inventory (provided they are stored in a separate drawer / container)

 ## Installation